B&Bs vs. Hotels Comparison [Atmosphere, Price, Safety, Amenities]

 Hotels: Better choice for on-site facilities

 Both options can offer few or various amenities.
 The amenities you can potentially find in hotels and bed and breakfasts include: shuttle service, afternoon tea and events or activities (guided hikes, walking tours, wine tasting, cooking classes, etc.).
-Some hotels and B&Bs offer package stays (such as a lodging, dinner + ski lesson package).
+Some hotels and B&Bs offer package stays (for example, a lodging + dinner + ski lesson package).

 In terms of hygiene amenities, a hotel guest should expect to have shampoo, body soap and toothpaste included in the room, while B&B guests can expect a towel (per guest), shampoo and soap.
 Some B&Bs and hotels offer additional room amenities (such as water bottles and bathrobes), but this is not standard.